letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

 }
 ```

 The name `web` is a magic name.
-When Disco sees it, it knows that it's the one to use to expose to the internet, create a TLS certificate for HTTPS, etc.
+When disco sees it, it knows that it's the one to use to expose to the internet, create a TLS certificate for HTTPS, etc.

 ### That's it!

-Your app is now ready to be deployed on Disco.
+Your app is now ready to be deployed on disco.
 You can use the CLI to add the project.

 ```bash
 disco projects:add \